 Route a Special Request Authorization (chit) though your chain of command.

 This unit focuses on the fundamentals of computer technology, installation and configuration of PCs, laptops, related hardware, and basic networking.
 It also covers provides the skills required to install and configure PC operating systems, as well as configuring common features (e.g. network connectivity and email) for mobile operating systems Android and Apple iOS.

 Basic electronics training provides training on the following topics:

 DC circuits, AC circuits, Power supplies, Transistor theory, Corrective and preventive maintenance techniques, Administrative procedures.

-Understanding of fiber optic theory and fiber optic cable plant installation.
+Upon completion of this unit, students posses an understanding of fiber optic theory and fiber optic cable plant installation.
 Training is provided on the following topics:

 Fiber Optic Technology, cable construction, cable characteristics, standards, safety procedures, cable handling and pulling, cable splicing, cable termination, testing and troubleshooting.

 This unit provides telephony training using Avaya Communication Server 1000E and CallPilot Voicemail systems.
 Students who complete this posses the skill required to program, administer, and maintain a customer database and associated hardware.
 A total of sixteen lessons are presented ranging from telephone installations to digital trunking facilities configuration and implementation.
 Public Address System troubleshooting and Voicemail administration are introduced.

 This is a certification course that is used to teach you the skills required to be a network technician Topics include network hardware, connections, software, the OSI Reference model, and different protocols used in local area networks (LANs) and wide area networks (WANs).

 This course also covers how to properly set up a Video Teleconference (VTC) using both Ethernet and ISDN connectivity.